sajibcse68/MyDailyLearn/mix/graphql.md

 - Uses **strong type** system to define capabilities of an API
 - Schema serves as contract between client and server.
 - Frontend and Backend teams can work completely independent from each other.
+- GraphQL is great for frontend developers as data fetching complexity can be pushed to the server-side (mean: client does not care where data is coming from)

 #### A more efficient Alternative to REST